Skip to main content

 Guide

-...ends in sequences that form complex secondary structues.
-You can view an example of a LIC protocol on our...discovery.
-With molecular cloning scientists can amplify and manipulate genes of interest and then insert...overhang (blunt ends).
-Two pieces of DNA that have complementary overhangs, or which are both blunt-ended, can...restriction sites to any piece of DNA during PCR amplification, allowing for it to then be digested and ligated...a single recombination reaction, drastically simplifying the process and reducing the amount of time required...).
-To do this your DNA fragment must first be amplified with specific Gateway attB1 and attB2 sites attached...selection cassettes).
-Although gateway cloning is a simple and efficient cloning method, gateway vectors and...
+...discovery.
+With molecular cloning, scientists can amplify and manipulate genes of interest and then insert...overhang (blunt ends).
+Two pieces of DNA that have complementary overhangs, or which are both blunt-ended, can...restriction sites to any piece of DNA during PCR amplification, allowing for it to then be digested and ligated...a single recombination reaction, drastically simplifying the process and reducing the amount of time required....
+To do this, your DNA fragment must first be amplified with specific Gateway attB1 and attB2 sites attached...experimental goal.
+Although Gateway cloning is a simple and efficient cloning method, Gateway vectors and...restriction cloning, once your project has been completed via Gateway cloning.
+Addgene's collection contains...

 Type